Cpos64/R.E.M./README.md

 ## 📖 Description

 R.E.M.
-(Rapid Eye Movement) is a social media app designed for athletes and active individuals to track their sleep, journal their dreams, and share insights with their community.
+(Rest Experience Mindfulness) is a social media app designed for athletes and active individuals to track their sleep, journal their dreams, and share insights with their community.

 ## 🚀 Features